The photo above is from the no longer open, Gladiator Gym. This gym was housed in "Alphabet City" in The East Village of NYC.

 Just looking at those photos between sets fired you up to lift heavier.

 I met Dorian Yates at a bodybuilding show on a Saturday Night.
 I purchased his Blood & Guts on VHS and got home after midnight.
 I was a stickler for "lights out at 11 pm" and I had work at 8 AM the next day.
+For me, an 8 AM work day meant waking up at 6 AM to ensure I didn't rush my morning breakfast.

 I got home, heated up my chicken and rice and watched Blood & Guts.
 I couldn't fall asleep that night I was so fired up!
 The next day I destroyed my training!
+I couldn't wait to wrap my hands around the iron the next day!

 Let's go DIESEL!!